pantheon-systems/documentation/source/content/guides/drush/05-drush-import.md

 - Verify that you are using Drush 11 if you have a Composer-managed Drupal site.
 Note that only Composer-managed sites are supported.

-   -  Use one of the following guides if you are migrating a Drupal 7 or 8 site and want to upgrade to the latest version of Drupal:
+   -  Use one of the following guides if you are migrating a Drupal site and want to upgrade to the latest version of Drupal:

       - Your site is Composer-managed: [Migrate a Composer Managed Drupal Site from Another Platform](/guides/drupal-unhosted-composer)